faiazamin/faiazamin.github.io/README.md

 ## Experience
 #### Research
 **Engineer I (Android & ML Application) @ Samsung R&D Institute (_June 2023 - Present_)**
-- Developed a tone and context-based keyword recognition system for Samsung phones, enhancing voice interaction accuracy (In Progress for Patent).
+- Developed a tone and context-based keyword recognition system for Samsung phones, enhancing voice interaction accuracy.
-- Run experiments with a novel approach to measure user focus level using Samsung Earbuds, phone, computer vision, UWB, and EEG signals, improving real-time responsiveness (In Progress for Patent).
+- Run experiments with a novel approach to measure user focus level using Samsung Earbuds, phone, computer vision, UWB, and EEG signals, improving real-time responsiveness.
 - Ideated and implemented the proof of concept for watchface complication recomendation system for Samsung Galaxy watches
 #### Development
 - Participated in the development and maintainance of local rendering feature for Galaxy watches.